Pop Culture Madness!

 August 4

-70 - The Second Temple in Jerusalem was destroyed by the Romans.
+70 – The Romans destroyed the Second Temple in Jerusalem.

 1693 - Celebratory date for Dom Perignon's invention of Champagne.